jagrosh/Selfbot/README.md

 If you have suggestions for the selfbot, you find bugs, or you'd like to request a feature, please join [my Discord Server](https://discord.gg/0p9LSGoRLu6Pet0k).
 The goal of this selfbot is having useful features and being easy to use.

+## Editing

+The source code is provided here for complete transparency about what is running.
+I will not provide any support for people wanting to edit this bot or add commands.
+If you make changes to the code and run it, please change the "JSelfbot" bit in the help to "Forked from JSelfbot" or similar.
+Additionally, I take absolutely zero responsibility to any issues or repercussions caused by editing this source.

 ## Final Notes

 Using selfbots is not officially supported by Discord.
 If you do something stupid, you _can_ get your account banned completely.
 Additionally, many users find selfbots annoying or unsafe.
 Use a selfbot responsibly.
 Don't use it to spam or to intentionally annoy other users.
 Any actions you make with a selfbot fall solely on you.